 Opening Times: 1100-1700 daily, last entry 1630.

-The JHM ticket also allows access to the JHM children's museum, the Portuguese synagogue and the Hollandsche Schouwburg.
+The Jewish Cultural Quarter ticket is valid for 1 month and allows access to the Jewish Historical Museum, JHM children's museum, the Portuguese Synagogue, the National Holocaust Museum and the Hollandsche Schouwburg (National Holocaust Memorial).

 Getting There: JHM is located very close to Waterlooplein, a short walk from the centre.
-Public transport options to Waterlooplein are trams 9 / 14 and the metro.
+By public transport take trams 9 or 14 to Mr. Visserplein or metro lines 51, 53 or 54 to Waterlooplein.